 Following the end of the CF-100's first-line service, a small number of Mark 5s were refitted as electronic countermeasures aircraft.
 The initial conversion was the "Mark 5C", featuring active radar jammers, fitted in the gun pack bay, and chaff dispensers on underwing pylons.
 The wingtip extensions were removed and wingtip tanks were carried as standard.
 These machines were followed by "Mark 5D" conversions, which added active communications jamming gear.
 They stayed in service until 1981 and were the last CF-100s to fly for the RCAF.
 For the farewell flight, at least one was painted black with white lightning bolts up each side of fuselage, the same paint scheme used on the initial Mark 1 prototypes.

 53 Mark 5s were also provided to the Belgian Air Force, all being filtered through the RCAF and with initial deliveries in late 1957.
 They flew using the same disruptive camouflage scheme applied to RCAF CF-100s in Europe.
-The Belgian Mark 5s were retired in the early 1960s and all were scrapped.
-Not one made its way to an air museum; in 1971 a Belgian air museum bought a Canadian CF-100 for the princely sum of a Canadian dollar.
-The Belgians displayed it with its original RCAF markings.
+The Belgian Mark 5s were retired in the early 1960s, and all were scrapped.
+Not one made its way to an air museum; in 1971 a Belgian air museum bought a Canadian CF-100 for the princely sum of a Canadian dollar, with the Belgians displaying it with its original RCAF markings.

 * The following table provides a summary of CF-100 variants and production: